tidyverse/tidyr/cran-comments.md

-This is a resubmission that fixes:

-1. Non-canonical CRAN url in README.md
-2. Use of ` instead of ' in package title

----

 ## Test environments
-* local OS X install, R 3.3.2
+* x86_64-w64-mingw32 + R-devel
-* ubuntu 12.04 (on travis-ci), R 3.3.2
+* x86_64-pc-linux-gnu + R 3.3.3
-* win-builder (devel and release)
+* x86_64-pc-linux-gnu + R-devel

 ## R CMD check results

-0 errors | 0 warnings | 2 notes
+0 errors | 0 warnings | 0 notes

-* License components with restrictions and base license permitting such:
-  MIT + file LICENSE

-* checking data for non-ASCII characters ...
-NOTE
-  Note: found 23 marked UTF-8 strings

 ## Downstream dependencies

-I did not run R CMD check as this is a patch release to fix a test failure with the dev version of tibble.
+I did not run R CMD check as this is a patch release to register C functions and fix a test failure with the soon-to-be-released version of dplyr.